ReAct funding

 Funding for multiple courses

 The ReAct funding could support you through more than one training course.
 One of our learners, Melanie Spencer, joined our IOSH Managing Safely, BTEC Level 3 and ILM Level 3 courses following Careers Wales’ assessment and recommendations.
-After the training, she went on to secure a new role at a new company.

 “I just wanted to thank you and your staff at TSW for all the support over the last few months.
 I am really grateful for your recommendations, course-wise.
 The three courses I attended were a perfect fit for me and I was super impressed by the standard of all the trainers involved.
 I wouldn’t hesitate to recommend TSW to anyone looking for a training facilitator.”